MinorGlitch/Software-Technologies/README.md

 3. Go to the root of the project and open a Command prompt / PowerShell window.

-4. Execute ìphp composer.phar installî to restore its Composer dependencies.
+4. Execute ‚Äúphp composer.phar install‚Äù to restore its Composer dependencies.

-5. Create the database with ìphp bin/console doctrine:database:create ñ-if-not-existsî command.
+5. Create the database with ‚Äúphp bin/console doctrine:database:create --if-not-exists‚Äù command.

 6. All done!